heijul/pdf2gtfs/blog_post/project-transform-timetables-into-gtfs.md

 ---

-## 2. Creating GTFS {#impl_2}
+## 2. Creating GTFS

-Before trying to find the stop locations, we first consolidate all data we have accumulated so far into different datastructures, each of which mirrors a specific GTFS file.\
+Before trying to find the stop locations, we first consolidate all data we have accumulated so far into different datastructures, each of which mirrors a specific GTFS file.\æ@æ@æ@æ@æ
 For example, the datastructure `Routes` contains all the necessary information to create a valid [routes.txt](https://developers.google.com/transit/gtfs/reference#routestxt).
 `StopTimes` on the other hand, contains all necessary information to create a valid